Questfall/docs/users/moderation.md

 Guessing the right answers is a losing strategy as the average penalty for wrong answers is double the reward for the right answers.

 {% hint style="info" %}
-Energy rewards is different for each type of moderation when voting with majority or minority:
+Energy rewards is different for each type of moderation when voting with majority or minority.
 Witness: +10/0 | Approve: 0/-20 | reported quests +10/-20 (also for the reporter)
 {% endhint %}